NIoSaT/WiFi_Reconnection_CovertChannel/README.md

 S. Zillien, S. Wendzel: *Reconnection-based Covert Channels in Wireless Networks* (submitted to IFIP SEC 2021 in January 2021).

 The full documentation will be made public in parallel to the camera-ready paper version in case of acceptance.
+The code was implemented by S. Zillien.

 ## Quick Start Guide